 Cultural events happening across Africa today are many and our scope rays into them.
 We want critical reports, human angle stories, fun trends in fashion, culture, photography, sculptural works and other cultural products with sharp photos to back them up as evidence.
 We are also interested in reflections on art and cultural festivals, profile of literary or cultural icons.
 Submitted pieces can be on any of the themes above and it should have currency of relevance because we do not want to serve our readers something stale.

-I believe very much that there is a gap on the continent regarding reviews of newly-released works in poetry, prose, and even drama.
+We believe very much that there is a gap on the continent regarding reviews of newly-released works in poetry, prose, and even drama.
 We will commission writers to write reviews of relevant books.
 Our reviews should expand the readers’ insights into the larger and broader vision of the selected books.
 We want more than a book summary and characterisation projections in the book.
 We want reviews with rigors that interact with other books or creative work in the same thematic network.
 When we solicit reviews we are also happy to buy commissioned writers a copy of said book (preferably via kindle) to help facilitate this.
-If we make a good job of it, we might start getting free complimentary copies of new work.

 Long form personal essays/journalism/travel writing